 For four weeks in July, Project ALERTA’s summer program offers students the opportunity to experience a full range of activities at our University of Massachusetts Boston campus while receiving intensive academic instruction.
-Boston Public School teachers and teaching assistants work with 50-60 students from all over Boston and the surrounding towns.
+Teachers and teaching assistants from Boston Public Schools work with 50-60 students from all over Boston and the surrounding towns.

 The teachers begin meeting in the spring to develop an innovative project-based theme that they implement over the summer and can then take back to their classrooms in the fall for the afterschool program, if they wish.

 Program Dates for Summer 2015: July 6–July 31, 2015

 Summer ALERTA, like the school year program, attracts motivated, inquisitive students who are seeking a like-minded peer group.
 Peer influence can be extremely strong among elementary-aged students.
 During the summer months, when students often lack adult supervision, negative peer influence can be particularly powerful.